-Kidney stones are relatively common, occurring in approximately 12 per cent of men and six percent of women per year.
+Kidney stones are relatively common, occurring in approximately 12% of men and 6 % of women per year.
 Why more men than women is mostly due to a man’s diet.
 Kidney stones are quite common across all age groups.

-Higher incidences are seen in tropical climates like the Bahamas and in certain occupations like taxi drivers, secretaries and chefs, who often go long periods without staying hydrated.
+Higher incidences are seen in tropical climates, like the Bahamas, and in certain occupations like taxi drivers, secretaries and chefs, whom often go long periods without staying hydrated.

 What causes them?

 The main cause is not drinking enough water daily.
 Two to three litres of water daily combined with a high fibre diet and low salt intake can be protective against stone formation.
 High red meat and salt intake are also risk factors.
 Stone formation can be hereditary.
 Sufferers of certain hereditary conditions such as distal renal tubular acidosis, crohn’s disease and ulcerative colitis are predisposed to stones.
 Other predisposing conditions include Dent disease, obesity, cystinuria, primary hyperoxaluria and hypocitraturia.
 The body naturally produces the natural inhibitors of stone formation, magnesium and citrate, and low levels can thus predispose to stone formation.

 Kidney stones are usually small crystallised mineral materials that potentially can cause the most excruciating pain known to man.
 Conclusive evidence reveals that kidney stones in an individual leads to a higher risk of developing diabetes and hypertension.